Would you like more information about the Fund or to provide feedback on the Feasibility Study?

 Public interest media matter now more than ever, not only as a critical partner in tackling the global pandemic but as a fundamental pillar of democracy, good governance, and sustainable development.

 How the Fund would work

 While there is support for media by government donors and philanthropic organisations, the current aid is insufficient, fragmented, and poorly organised; there are few signs that the international development system currently feels it has the expertise, legitimacy, capability, or confidence to respond meaningfully to the unfolding media crisis.

-International donors have a key role to play in helping to save the interest media – both during the current crisis and over the longer term.
+International donors have a key role to play in helping to save the public interest media – both during the current crisis and over the longer term.

 A feasibility study conducted by BBC Media Action shows an International Fund for Public Interest Media would be an effective vehicle for bolstering public interest media, especially in low- and middle-income regions in the next decade or two, until new business models can be developed.